In the UK, prostate cancer is the most common type of cancer in men, with over 40,000 new cases diagnosed every year.

 The mode of treatment directly depends on how aggressive the cancer is.
 For most men, a combination of treatments (surgery, radiation paired with hormone therapy, chemotherapy) may prove effective.

-The best way to reduce the risk from prostate cancer is to eat a diet rich in fibre and low in fat.
+The best way to reduce the risk of prostate cancer is to eat a diet rich in fibre and low in fat.
 Regular exercise also helps.